NeilJustice/ZenUnitAndMetalMock/Docs/ZenUnit.md

 ### Type-Parameterized Test Classes

-If your code-under-test is templatized, ZenUnit provides macros TEMPLATETESTS and RUNTEMPLATE for writing type-parameterized test classes to test various template arguments.
+If your code-under-test is templated, ZenUnit provides macros TEMPLATETESTS and RUNTEMPLATE for writing type-parameterized test classes to test various template arguments.

 Here is how the correctness of a function that returns whether a generic set contains an element can be confirmed using TEMPLATETESTS and RUNTEMPLATE: